Best Guide to Mardi Gras Carnival New Orleans 2022

 Where to stay for Mardi Gras Festival for Solo Travellers

-Mardi Gras 2022 is a full bucket list experience and accordingly attracts a lot of solo travelers.
-If you’re traveling to Mardi Gras solo, it is important to stay close to the French Quarter so you can meet other people and not miss any action.
+Mardi Gras 2022 is a full bucket list experience and attracts many solo travelers.
+If you’re going to Mardi Gras alone, it is important to stay close to the French Quarter so you can meet other people and not miss any action.

-However, there are great hostels and hotel options available so take a look at the interactive map below to understand the area, location, and prices.
-A recommended area if you want to stay outside of the French Quarter is St Charles Street.
+Hi Hostel Common Areas & Dorm Room However, there are great hostels and hotel options available so take a look at the interactive map below to understand the area, location, and prices.
+If you want to stay outside of the French Quarter, a recommended area is St Charles Street.
 This is a leafy, affluent suburb with many iconic French-inspired mansions and prestigious hotels on offer.

 Jazz on Frenchmen Street